-We first give the results of tests on a sequential version of this generator.
+Sequential tests: We first give the results of tests on a sequential version of this generator.

-The DIEHARD [21] test suite runs the following tests to verify the randomness of a block of approximately three million RNs.
-The tests in DIEHARD are the Birthday Spacings test, the Overlapping 5-Permutation Test, Binary Rank Test (for 6×8 , 31×31 and 32×32 matrices), Bitstream Test, the Overlapping-Pairs-Sparse-Occupancy (OPSO) Test, the Overlapping-Quadruples-Sparse-Occupancy (OQSO) Test, the DNA Test, the Count-The-1's Test (for a stream of bytes and for specific bytes), the Parking Lot Test, the Minimum Distance Test, the 3DSpheres Test, the Squeeze Test, the Overlapping Sums Test, Runs Test, and the Craps Test.
+The DIEHARD [18] test suite runs the following tests to verify the randomness of a block of approximately three million random numbers.
+The tests in DIEHARD are the Birthday Spacings Test, the Overlapping 5-Permutation Test, Binary Rank Test (for 6x8, 31x31 and 32x32 matrices), Bitstream Test, the Overlapping-Pairs-Sparse-Occupancy (OPSO) Test, the Overlapping-Quadruples-Sparse-Occupancy (OQSO) Test, the DNA Test, the Count-The-1's Test (for a stream of bytes and for specific bytes), the Parking Lot Test, the Minimum Distance Test, the 3DSpheres Test, the Squeeze Test, the Overlapping Sums Test, Runs Test, and the Craps Test.
 All the tests in the DIEHARD suite pass, even with the small lag of 17.

 The first 1024 streams of each of the variants of the MLFG were tested with the sequential statistical tests from the SPRNG test suite, and with the random walk test.
 The parameters were chosen to test around 10^{11} RNs, except for the collisions test, which used 10^{12} RNs.
 The latter test was larger since that test is particularly effective in detecting defects.
 The random walk test used just around 10^{8} RNs, since we have implemented a rather simple version.
-The details of the parameters are summarized in Table 1, indicating that all the tests passed.
+The details of the parameters are summarized in table 1, indicating that all the tests passed.

 The Ising model tests were performed with the Metropolis and Wolff algorithms on a 16×16 lattice.
-The block size was taken to be 1000, and the results of 1 000 000 blocks were considered, after discarding the results of the first 100 blocks.
-This tests over 10^{11} RNs.
-The generator passed both these tests as shown in Figs. 4 and 5.
-These figures show the plot for the specific heat with the Metropolis algorithm,
+The block size was taken to be 1000, and the results of 1000000 blocks were considered, after discarding the results of the first 100 blocks.
+This tests over 10^{11} random number.
+The generator passed both these tests as shown in figures 6 and 7.
+These figures show the plot for the specific heat with the Metropolis algorithm, and with the energy for the Wolff algorithm.
+We actually tested both energy and specific heat for both the algorithms.